J.T. Poston Betting Profile: The Sentry - PGA TOUR

 Poston's Best Finishes

-- Poston last season took part in 30 tournaments, earning two top-five finishes and collecting seven finishes in the top 10.
+- Poston teed off in 30 tournaments last season, securing two finishes in the top five and collecting seven top-10 finishes.

 - Last season Poston had his best performance at the 3M Open at TPC Twin Cities.
 He shot -17 and finished second (seven shots back of the winner).

-- Poston's 907 points last season placed him 45th in the FedExCup standings.
+- With 907 points last season, Poston finished 45th in the FedExCup standings.

 Poston's Strokes Gained Rankings